Sample IRS Audit Letters You Might Receive & How To Respond

 - The name of the IRS officer in charge of your case

-In your response, take care to address all issues mentioned in the IRS audit letter you received.
+In your audit response letter, take care to address all issues mentioned in the IRS audit letter you received.

 The IRS pays careful attention to ensure completeness and an incomplete response typically leads to a lot of hassle in getting your tax problem resolved.

 Attach all related documentation to your letter before sending it.
 It’s a situation when you want to double check everything before mailing.